Please Bookmark Instructions for Future Reference

 Ovulation is the release of an egg from the ovary.
 The egg passes into the fallopian tube where it is ready to be fertilized.
 In order for pregnancy to occur, the egg must be fertilized by sperm within 24 hours after its release.
 Immediately prior to ovulation, the body produces a large amount of luteinizing hormones (LH).
 This is known as an “LH surge” and usually takes place in the middle of the menstrual cycle.
 LH triggers the release of an egg from the ovary.
-The BFP Ovulation Test helps predict the time of ovulation and peak fertility.
+The BFP Ovulation Test Strip helps you predict the time of ovulation and peak fertility.
 It is during the fertile time that pregnancy is most likely to occur.
-The BFP Ovulation Test detects the LH surge in urine, indicating that ovulation is likely to occur in the next 12 to 36 hours.
+The BFP Ovulation Test Strip detects the LH surge in urine, signaling that ovulation is likely to occur in the next 12 to 36 hours.
 It is important to note that an LH surge and ovulation may not occur in all cycles.

 BEFORE YOU BEGIN

 Calculate when to start testing using the chart.
 First calculate the length of your average menstrual cycle.
 Your menstrual cycle length is the number of days from the first day of your period to the last day before your next period starts.
 NOTE: If your cycle is irregular, you may want to use your shortest cycle length to determine when to test.